+Review client

-Review client An entity in respect of which a firm conducts a review engagement.
+An entity in respect of which a firm conducts a review engagement.

+Review engagement

-- Review engagement An assurance engagement, conducted in accordance with International Standards on Review Engagements or equivalent, in which a professional accountant in public practice expresses a conclusion on whether, on the basis of the procedures which do not provide all the evidence that would be required in an audit, anything has come to the accountant's attention that causes the accountant to believe that the financial statements are not prepared, in all material respects, in accordance with an applicable financial reporting framework. - Review team (a) All members of the engagement team for the review engagement; and - (b) All others within a firm who can directly influence the outcome of the review engagement, including:
+An assurance engagement, conducted in accordance with International Standards on Review Engagements or equivalent, in which a professional accountant in public practice expresses a conclusion on whether, on the basis of the procedures which do not provide all the evidence that would be required in an audit, anything has come to the accountant's attention that causes the accountant to believe that the financial statements are not prepared, in all material respects, in accordance with an applicable financial reporting framework.

+Review team

+(a) All members of the engagement team for the review engagement; and

-(i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and . , hose within a network firm who can directly influence the outcome of review engagement.
-Safeguards accountai ds are actions, individually or in combination, that the professional nt takes that effectively reduce threats to compliance with the tal principles to an acceptable level.
-This term is described in paragraph 120.10 A2.
-Senior professional accountant in business employee regarding ofessional accountants in business are directors, officers or senior s able to exert significant influence over, and make decisions , the acquisition, deployment and control of the employing on's human, financial, technological, physical and intangible This term is described in paragraph 260.11 A1.
-Student A person registered as a student with the IFA.
-Substantial harm This term is described in paragraphs 260.5 A3 and 360.5 A3.
-Special purpose financial statements statements prepared in accordance with a financial reporting designed to meet the financial information needs of specified Those charged with governance responsib related to financial charged v executive on(s) or organization(s) (for example, a corporate trustee) with ility for overseeing the strategic direction of the entity and obligations the accountability of the entity.
-This includes overseeing the reporting process.
-For some entities in some jurisdictions, those with governance might include management personnel, for example, members of a governance board of a private or public sector entity, er-manager.
+- (b) All others within a firm who can directly influence the outcome of the review engagement, including: - Those who recommend the compensation of, or who provide direct (i) supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and - All those within a network firm who can directly influence the outcome of (c) the review engagement.

+Safeguards

+Safeguards are actions, individually or in combination, that the professional accountant takes that effectively reduce threats to compliance with the fundamental principles to an acceptable level.

+Senior professional accountant in business

+Senior professional accountants in business are directors, officers or senior employees able to exert significant influence over, and make decisions regarding, the acquisition, deployment and control of the employing organization's human, financial, technological, physical and intangible resources.

+Student

+A person registered as a student with the IFA.

+Substantial harm

+This term is described in paragraphs 260.5 A3 and 360.5 A3.

+statements

+Special purpose financial Financial statements prepared in accordance with a financial reporting framework designed to meet the financial information needs of specified users.

+Those charged with governance

+The person(s) or organization(s) (for example, a corporate trustee) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
+This includes overseeing the financial reporting process.
+For some entities in some jurisdictions, those charged with governance might include management personnel, for example, executive members of a governance board of a private or public sector entity, or an ownermanager.

 Threats This term is described in paragraph 120.6 A3 and includes the following categories: